 The most obvious constants that need to be changed are those that define the maximum growth rate, maximum pigment content, initial nutrient concentration of the growth medium, and the optical depth of the reactor.
-Using the free models, such components can be changed by simply selecting from the provided options.
+Using the free models, such components can be changed by simply entering alternative values.
 To undertake such modifications in a more detailed and systematic fashion requires the modeller to undertake a process termed tuning.